 Child Life

-Big medical experiences, grief, or major changes can feel overwhelming for kids.
-They often don’t have the words to explain what they’re going through.
-That’s where child life comes in—giving them a safe space to process what’s happening in ways that feel natural, age-appropriate, and supportive.
+Big medical experiences, illness, injury, and loss can feel overwhelming for kids.
+They often don't have the words to explain what they're going through.
+That's where child life comes in, giving them a safe space to process what's happening in ways that feel natural, age-appropriate, and supportive.

 When Child Life Might Help